cprerovsky/kettlebell-emom-website/privacy.md

 - We do not currently store any personal data.
 - If analytics are introduced, data will be stored in aggregated or anonymized form.
 - If payments are introduced, billing records will be retained as required by law.
-- Workout data saved locally on your device remains only on your device and is under your control.
+- Workout data and preferences saved locally on your device (including free workout counters and workout configuration) remain only on your device and are under your control.

 ## 7. Your Rights
 You have the following rights under GDPR: